Method-Security/methodk8s/docs/getting-started/basic-usage.md

 # Basic Usage

-Before you get started, you will need to export K8s credentials that you want methodaws to utilize as environment variables.
+Before you get started, you will need to export K8s credentials that you want methodk8s to utilize as environment variables.
 **********TODO***************

 ## Binaries